-The October Quiz, Midterm Test, and Final Exam are in-person assessments.
+Tests and examinations in this course are in-person assessments.
 In the event that one or more of these assessments need to be conducted online due any university-declared emergency, they may be conducted using a remote proctoring service.
 By taking this course, you are consenting to the use of this software and acknowledge that you will be required to provide personal information (including some biometric data) and the session will be recorded.
 Completion of this course will require you to have a reliable internet connection and a device that meets the technical requirements for this service.
 More information about this remote proctoring service, including technical requirements, is available on Western's Remote Proctoring website at: https://remoteproctoring.uwo.ca.